what is a logline in film?

 logline for a film

-Powerful Logline Formula [download the free template!]
+My Powerful Logline Formula

 Each of the above logline examples conforms to the same logline formula.
 Over the years, I’ve tried many different logline formulas.
 All have been helpful in some way, but I found this template to be the most effective and versatile.